 - 2 handfuls arugula (or kale, or spinach – any leafy greens)

 - Place all the ingredients above except the arugula in the instant pot.
-Seal and make sure the knob is turned to the sealed position
+Seal and make sure the knob is turned to the sealed position.1 large onion, 3 teaspoons garlic paste, 1 teaspoon basil, 1 teaspoon oregano, 1 teaspoon cumin, 1 teaspoon salt, 4 cups chicken broth, 1 cup water, 1 cup quinoa, 14.5 ounces diced tomatoes, 4 cups butternut squash, ¼ cup dry sherry

-- Once the IP beeps, either let the pressure release naturally which will take 10 – 15 minutes, or wait 5 minutes, don an oven mitt and do a quick release by gently nudging the venting knob until the pressure is fully released and the stainless steel pressure indicator is all the way down
+- Once the instant pot beeps, either let the pressure release naturally which will take 10 – 15 minutes, or wait 5 minutes, don an oven mitt and do a quick release by gently nudging the venting knob until the pressure is fully released and the stainless steel pressure indicator is all the way down.

-- Unseal IP and add 2 large handfuls of arugula and stir until wilted
+- Unseal IP and add 2 large handfuls of arugula and stir until wilted.2 handfuls arugula

-- Either transfer soup to a tureen or large serving bowl or ladle soup into crocks directly out the IP
+- Either transfer soup to a tureen or large serving bowl or ladle soup into crocks directly out the instant pot.

 - Heat a stockpot large pot or Dutch oven on medium heat and add 2 tablespoons olive oil (not included in above recipe)